-Committee Members Primary Responsibilities # of Meetings in 2023 Valerie L. Asbury (Chair) William W. Burke Identifying qualified individuals to become Board members; 4 B. Vindell Washington Determining the composition of the Board and its committees; Assessing and enhancing the effectiveness of the Board and individual directors; and Developing and implementing our Corporate Governance Guidelines.
+of Meetings Committee Members Primary Responsibilities in 2023 Valerie L. Asbury (Chair) Identifying qualified individuals to become Board members; 4 William W. Burke Determining the composition of the Board and its committees; B. Vindell Washington Assessing and enhancing the effectiveness of the Board and individual directors; and • Developing and implementing our Corporate Governance Guidelines.